OpenDSA/OpenDSA/RST/en/Glossary.rst

       It is best thought of as a :term:`function` or a mapping of inputs to outputs.

+   proof by induction
+      A mathematical proof technique similar to :term:`recursion`.
+      It is used to prove a parameterized theorem $S(n)$, that is, a theorem where there is a :term:`induction variable` involved (such as the sum of the numbers from 1 to $n$).
+      One first proves that the theorem holds true for a :term:`base case`, then one proves the implication that whenever $S(n)$ is true then $S(n+1)$ is also true.
+      Another variation is :term:`strong induction`.

    program
       An instance, or concrete representation, of an algorithm in some programming language.